34N0/pam-authramp/README.md

 2. Copy the `libpam_authramp.so` library to the default PAM library directory.
 The directory varies for different distributions.
 For example, in current Fedora versions, the path is `/lib64/security`.
 3. Add the module library calls to the PAM service stack in `/etc/pam.d`.

+## Configuration
+### PAM service
+Edit the PAM service stacks in '/etc/pam.d'.
 Add the preauth hook before the authentication module:
 ```conf
 auth        required                                     libpam_authramp.so preauth
 ```